Why Legal Firms Are A Treasure Chest For Cyber Criminals

 The most recent Natwest Legal Benchmarking survey found that 24% of 269 legal firms had experienced a fraud-related loss or cyber attack in the year ending April 2016.
 Add to that a PwC statistic, cyber attacks on law firms have increased by 60% in the past two years.

-With these figures in mind, it's clear just how much cyber security needs to be a main priority for any firm.
+With these figures in mind, it's clear just how much cyber security needs to be the main priority for any firm.
 The repercussions of allowing easier access to a cyber criminal can, eventually, tarnish the trust between the lawyer and the client.
 The reputational damage can be catastrophic to a law firm, not to mention long-lasting.
 It's time for all legal firms to see data and client information not just as a product, but as one of their crown jewels in need of extra security.

 The Threat Of Employees